microsoft/nni/docs/en_US/TrainingService/HeterogeneousMode.rst

 **Run an Experiment on Heterogeneous Mode**
 ===========================================

 Run NNI on heterogeneous mode means that NNI will run trials jobs in multiple kinds of training platforms.
-For example, NNI could submit trial jobs to remote machine and AML simultaneously。
+For example, NNI could submit trial jobs to remote machine and AML simultaneously.

 Setup environment
 -----------------